 The cheaper tours are designed to extract money from guests in every possible way.
 A more expensive tour, on the other hand, will allow you to skip all that and let you decide where you want to shop or eat, and which sights you want to see.
 It’s best to read reviews about different tour companies to get a sense of whether any aggressive selling and expensive lunches should be expected.

 The price we paid for our 3-day Sahara desert tour from Fes to Marrakech was 250 EUR per person.
 Judging by the range of prices that I found online and mentioned earlier, the price of our tour was a bit below the average.
-Based on my experience though, which I’ve described in detail below, I really couldn’t have asked for anything much more luxurious since everything was close to perfect already.
-I seriously wonder what kind of extra services are included in the more expensive options to justify a price as high as 630 EUR?!
-If you know the answer, please let me know in the comments.
+Based on my experience though, which I’ve described in detail below, I really couldn’t have asked for anything more luxurious since everything was close to perfect already.

-In a nutshell, I recommend that you avoid the cheapest tours costing around 70 USD.
+In a nutshell, I recommend that you avoid the cheapest tours.
 On top of the above-mentioned significant sacrifices in the flexibility of your schedule and the quality of the camps, I have read about cases where women were sexually harassed, drivers refusing to use AC in blazing heat, people being scammed at souvenir shops, or being left stranded on the roadside with no transportation to their final destination after visiting the desert.

 Day 1: Ifrane, Azrou, Ziz Valley, Erg Chebbi dunes in Merzouga

-Our driver Ibrahim picked us up at 8 am with his 4WD Toyota close to the medina of Fes.
-After meeting the other couple joining the tour, we were ready to kick off our road trip and head south towards the Atlas Mountains.
+On the first day, our driver Ibrahim picked us up at 8am with his 4WD Toyota close to the medina of Fes.
+After meeting the other couple joining the tour, we were ready to kick off our trip to the Sahara desert and head south towards the Atlas Mountains.

 Even though we didn’t have much time to explore Ifrane, it was nice to take a quick walk around the centre of the town to admire the architecture and grab some breakfast.
-As it can get pretty cold there (only 3 degrees Celsius during our visit in October), a jacket, long pants and closed-toe shoes are essential!
+As it can get pretty cold there (only 3°C during our visit in October), a jacket, long pants and closed-toe shoes are essential.

-Just a short drive from Ifrane near the town of Azrou, we made a quick stop to catch a glimpse of local wildlife and see barbary apes.
-These little monkeys live in the cedar forests of the Atlas Mountains.
+Just a short drive from Ifrane, near the town of Azrou, we made a quick stop to catch a glimpse of local wildlife and see barbary apes.
+These monkeys live in the cedar forests of the Atlas Mountains.
 In the parking lot, there was a local man selling peanuts which tourists can use to feed the monkeys.
-Even though the animals seemed to be completely accustomed to humans and were boldly approaching us for food I preferred to keep my distance and admire those furry creatures from a few meters away.
-In general, I’d recommend avoiding touching and feeding wildlife unless the animal is in danger.
+However, I recommend avoiding touching and feeding wildlife unless the animal is in danger.

-After our lunch break, we drove about 2.5 hours to reach the Ziz Valley where we took a short break to stretch our legs and snap some pictures.
+After our lunch break, we drove to the Ziz Valley where we took a short break to stretch our legs and snap some pictures.
 This lush oasis with thousands of palm trees stretches as far as the eye can see and creates a beautiful contrast with the surrounding terracotta-colored terrain.
 Definitely worth stopping for!

 Finally, after another 1.5 hours on the road, we arrived in Merzouga, the “gateway” to the Erg Chebbi dunes of the Sahara desert.
-Our driver dropped us off right next to the sand dunes where our camel men and camels were already waiting.
-I couldn’t contain my excitement!
-This was the part of the trip I had been looking forward to the most.
+Our driver dropped us off right next to the sand dunes where our camels and guides were already waiting.
+This was the part of the trip I had been looking forward to the most!

 The trip took about an hour until we reached our camp.
-As the sun had already set, the camp was illuminated by lanterns and it looked magical!
+As the sun had already set, the camp was illuminated by lanterns.
+It looked magical!
 We were greeted with mint tea and cookies by local Berber guides who were going to look after us during our stay in the desert camp.

 The one thing that would have made the tent even better would have been some heating because it can get really chilly at night.
-During our visit in October, the temperature dropped down to 6 degrees Celsius.
-I wasn’t feeling cold when sleeping because the duvets were warm but when I had to get out of bed, I was freezing!
+During our visit in October, the temperature dropped down to 6°C. I wasn’t feeling cold when sleeping because the duvets were warm but when I had to get out of bed, I was freezing.

 Day 2: Rissani, Tinghir Oasis, Todra Gorge, Dades Gorge